-Screen printing from Munich
+Screen printing Munich - T-shirt & Textile printing

-MATERIAL
+SCREEN PRINTING MATERIAL

-ensures the optimal selection of the right textile to achieve a perfect print result.
-At the beginning of an order, we therefore carefully select the appropriate raw material.
-We offer both inexpensive and high-quality textiles.
-The higher the quality of the material, the better the print result: materials with high quality have fine mesh and so fine details can be reproduced better on them.
+Many years of experience in screen printing, a wide range of raw materials, ensures the optimal selection of the appropriate textile to achieve a perfect printing result.
+Therefore, at the beginning of an order, we carefully select the appropriate raw material.
+We offer both inexpensive and high quality textiles.
+The higher the quality of the material, the better the printing result: materials with high quality have fine mesh and so fine details can be better reproduced on them.

-COLOR
+SCREEN PRINTING COLOR

 WHITE PLASTIC AND WATERCOLOR